 - Property management The constant onslaught of the elements requires more frequent and extensive maintenance..
 If you want to spend more time enjoying your home rather than constantly maintaining it, look for homes in an HOA community.
 In exchange for monthly dues, the HOA will assume a certain amount of maintenance off your hands.If an HOA community isn’t right for you, you still have the option of hiring a property manager to keep your home shipshape.

 - Hire a beachfront specialistBeachfront homes are a special niche, and hiring a Realtor with extensive experience on these coastal homes can greatly increase the success of your home search.
 Agents who specialize in beach houses can help you refine your search and also act as a second set of eyes – a set already familiar with the local community, a location’s assets, and the telltale signs of a home requiring repairs.

 Find your perfect Los Cabos beach home with Ian Gengos

 Want to ensure the success of your Los Cabos real estate investment?
-Live out your dream of owning a luxury home by the beach – contact me, Ian Gengos, at 624.157.6323 or ian(dotted)gengos(at)engelvoelkers(dotted)com.
+Live out your dream of owning a luxury home by the beach – contact me, Ian Gengos, at 624.157.6323 oriangengosrealty(at)gmail(dotted)com.

-As an experienced Realtor with Engel & Völkers Snell Real Estate, my support network and knowledge of buying coastal homes in Mexico have helped clients find the perfect home in Los Cabos.
+As an experienced Los Cabos Luxury Realtor, my support network and knowledge of buying coastal homes in Mexico have helped clients find the perfect home in Los Cabos.